 Some argued the measure was not needed as Tennessee law already requires drivers to keep right when passing.
 However, the possibility of being fined may encourage drivers to obey this rule at all times.

 At Greg Coleman Law, we have seen first-hand the devastating impacts of aggressive driving.
-If you or someone you love is injured in a crash caused by an aggressive driver, contact a Knoxville personal injury lawyer from our firm today.
+If you or someone you love is injured in a crash caused by an aggressive driver, contact a licensed Knoxville personal injury lawyer from our firm today.
 We offer free consultations to help you determine your legal options.